FindMySchool LogoFindMySchool

 The defining feature is the partnership with St Helens Rugby League Club, where the professional team trains on campus.
 This creates real sports science and elite athlete mentoring unavailable elsewhere.
 Additionally, the Duke of Edinburgh's Award scheme is exceptionally popular, attracting over 100 applicants annually, with genuine outdoor expeditions and progression through Bronze, Silver and Gold.
 The school operates all-through education (11-18) on two campuses, and student voice is genuinely embedded in school decision-making through the elected student leadership team.

-At GCSE, Cowley achieved an average Attainment 8 score of 41.7 in 2024, slightly below the England average of 46.2.
-The school ranks 2,549th in England (FindMySchool ranking) but ranks 4th locally within St Helens, indicating solid performance within its immediate area.
-The Progress 8 score of -0.69 suggests pupils make slightly less than average progress from Year 6 to GCSE compared to pupils nationally, which is a consideration for families seeking strong value-added improvement.
+At GCSE, Cowley achieved an average Attainment 8 score of 39.3 in the 2025 dataset.
+The school ranks 3,676th in England for GCSE academic outcomes (FindMySchool ranking) and 4th locally within St Helens in the secondary hub ranking.
+The Progress 8 score of -0.69 suggests pupils make less than average progress from Year 6 to GCSE compared to pupils nationally, which is a consideration for families seeking strong value-added improvement.

 Yes.
 Cowley operates a dedicated Sixth Form College on a separate campus (Hard Lane, WA10 6LB), serving approximately 350 students.
 The sixth form has a different feel from the 11-16 school, with smaller class sizes and independent study facilities.
 A-level results are below the England average, but the school offers a broad range of subjects and extensive enrichment.
 Entry typically requires Grade 6 or above in intended subjects.
 The sixth form is accessible rather than selective.